JohnBinford/AppleWood-Pointe/readme.md

 ###  Email your comments, or answers and replies to johnathan.binford@gmail.com.
 ### Discussion Topic 1
 -  __Subject:  Website use for discussing the shop.__
      -  Ralph-L Comment 1/18/23:</br>Dear pending Workshop Users:</br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). </br>
 He offered to set up an internet site for all to email each other.
 But no one wanted to have to "Sign Up" for anything or use any tool that required a "Sign In" or "User ID" with "Password".
 So he set up a Website for the Group to use where they would only have to enter or click on johnathan.binford@gmail.com , and John would do all the "Group Email" work for them.
 He has now updated this on the Website as follows below: </br> </br>
 ***Please let us know if and how you have used our Website, along with your comments (suggestions) on it? </br> </br>Thanks! </br>Ralph-L***
+        -  Eric-S reply 01/18/23:</br>  Ralph.
+Thanks for the inspiration to think about the shop for a bit.</br>
+	   -  I've kept the website pretty fresh over the past 9 months, but find that few of our CraftsMen have taken a peek.</br>
+           - I've made over 1486 additions to the website during that time, including new CraftsMen profiles, and A master tool list and numberous individual lists for those that have offered major shop tools. </br>
+	   - There are now many links to pictures from other shops, constrsuction photos from AWP, documents, and drawing that would be usefull for planning the shop layout.

 ###  Instructions and a Couple of Examples...
 - Please note that you intend the message to be a discussion for the group.
    - He will forward comments that create a new thread (subject) to the group quickly and start a new subject here in digest format.